Afro-Asian Diaspora and the Eaton Sisters

 Edith and Winnifred Eaton—or the “Eaton Sisters”—were born in the late nineteenth century to Chinese and English parents.
 In their writing, which transcended genres including poetry, short stories, journalistic articles, and travel nonfiction, the Eaton Sisters faced marginalization due to their mixed ethnic identities.
 Today, however, they are widely known as foundational figures in Asian American Studies, and their papers and writings are held made publicly available through institutions like the New York Public Library and the Winnifred Eaton Archive.

-Though the Eaton sisters worked primarily in Western Chinatowns and Japan, their writing traverses and crosses into various spaces, particularly Afro-Asian spaces like Jamaica.
-Their time in Jamaica and exposure to Blackness, particularly in the Jamaican context, informed how they understood and performed their own ethnic identities—an understanding that is reflected in their later works.
-This essay provides a glimpse into their diasporic travel, publishing works, and textual networks in the Jamaica, which have not been given much focus to date.
+Though the Eaton sisters worked primarily in Western Chinatowns and Japan, their writing traverses and crosses into various spaces.
+In particular, their time in Jamaica and exposure to Blackness while there informed how they understood and performed their own ethnic identities—an understanding that is reflected in their later works.
+This essay provides a glimpse into their diasporic travel, publishing works, and textual networks in Jamaica, which have not been given much focus to date.

 As part of my doctoral research, I created a StoryMap to show the geographically complex and multi-sited character of the Eaton Sisters’ publication strategy.
 This StoryMap shows some of the places the Eaton sisters published, what they published, where they published, quotes from publications, and how the content engages with social forces like race, class, and immigration.
 It also explores the geographies of these archival texts, drawing attention to Afro-Asian identities, networks, and their place in Caribbean Studies.
 For example, the poem “Sneer Not”—published by Winnifred Eaton in 1896 in Gall’s Daily News Letter in Kingston, Jamaica—argues that the act of sneering is not a result of wealth and class, but instead, of experience: